brgillis/SHE_Validation/doc/prog_ccvd.rst

      - yes
      - N/A
    * - ``--she_validated_measurements_product <filename>``
-     - ``.xml`` data product of type DpdSheValidatedMeasurements, containing shear estimates of all objects in an observation.
+     - ``.xml`` data product of type DpdSheValidatedMeasurements, containing shear estimates of all detected objects in an observation.
      - yes
      - N/A
    * - ``--pipeline_config <filename>``